The original goal of Lima was to promote containerd including nerdctl (contaiNERD ctl)

 The content is written to stdout, NOT to the file.

-This command must not run as the root.
+This command must not run as the root user.

 To generate the /etc/sudoers.d/lima file: